-As we can see, in all the definitions listed, each of the specialists has emphasized different factors.
-Some have emphasized the impact of propaganda on the individual or his/her psychology, others have focused on the audience or society, practically approaching the study of the concept via either psychology or sociology.
-Approaches are many.
+As we can see, in all the definitions listed, each specialist has emphasized different factors.
+Some have stressed the impact of propaganda on the individual or his/her psychology; others have focused on the audience or society, practically approaching the study of the concept via either psychology or sociology.
+There are many approaches.

-The problem of defining the term was best presented by Nicholas J. O’Shaughnessy, in his work: ՛՛Politics and Propaganda: Weapons of Mass Seduction.՛՛ Examining many approaches of defining propaganda, O’Shaughnessy has introduced certain patterns of defining it, such as the attempt to define propaganda by its antitheses, when specialists the concept by what it’s not.
-This is exactly how the comparisons between propaganda and persuasion, propaganda and information, propaganda and education or propaganda and disinformation came about.
+The problem of defining the term was best presented by Nicholas J. O’Shaughnessy in his work named: ՛՛Politics and Propaganda: Weapons of Mass Seduction.՛՛ Examining many approaches of defining propaganda, O’Shaughnessy has introduced certain patterns of defining it, such as the attempt to define propaganda by its antitheses, when specialists express the concept by what it’s not.
+This is exactly how the comparisons between propaganda and persuasion, propaganda and information, propaganda and education, or propaganda and disinformation came about.

-As such, I take Garth S. Jowett, Victoria O’Donnell’s definition, considering the authors’ approach in the book “Propaganda and Persuasion”, to view propaganda as a “neutral technique” which becomes “positive” or “negative” only as a result of its application.
+As such, I take Garth S. Jowett, Victoria O’Donnell’s definition, considering the authors’ approach in the book “Propaganda and Persuasion,” to view propaganda as a “neutral technique” that becomes “positive” or “negative” only as a result of its application.

-In order to avoid misunderstandings, Jowett and O’Donnell have also made comments on the key words used in the definition, which we will discuss next.
+To avoid misunderstandings, Jowett and O’Donnell have also commented on the keywords used in the definition, which we will discuss next.

 Propaganda is deliberate

 The word “deliberate” implies intentionality, considering all the possible options.
-The authors believe propaganda is well thought out in advance, which allows one to choose the most effective strategy to spread certain ideology or maintain a favorable position.
+The authors believe propaganda is well thought out in advance, allowing one to choose the most effective strategy to spread a certain ideology or maintain a favorable position.

-With this point, in fact, Jowett and O’Donnell essentially exclude Jacques Eloul’s observation that propaganda can be carried out unconsciously.
-This approach largely allows the authors to “limit” the scale of propaganda to only deliberate examples, otherwise it would complicate the identification and analysis of propaganda in general.
+With this point, in fact, Jowett and O’Donnell essentially exclude Jacques Ellul’s observation that propaganda can be carried out unconsciously.
+This approach largely allows the authors to “limit” the scale of propaganda to only deliberate examples; otherwise, it would complicate the identification and analysis of propaganda in general.